Hip Dislocation – A Runner’s Manual to Treating and Preventing This Injury

 - Iron promotes collagen production similar to the effects of vitamin C, but it also increases hemoglobin in the blood, which supplies the bones with oxygen.
 It is found in dark meat and whole grains, but it is most commonly added to the diet through supplements.

-The best way to supply your body with all the nutrients it needs to quickly recover from hip dislocation is to eat fresh fruit and vegetables, and to steam them instead of boiling so as to prevent losing vitamins in the heating process.
+The best way to supply your body with all the nutrients it needs to quickly recover is to eat fresh fruit and vegetables, and to steam them instead of boiling so as to prevent losing vitamins in the heating process.

-Even after recovering from hip dislocation, it is still possible for your hip to become dislocated again.
+Even after recovering, it is still possible for your hip to become dislocated again.
 After going through physical therapy and resuming regular running exercises, be sure to keep these tips in mind to prevent any repeat occurrences.

-Whether it’s walking or running, certain orthotics can be used to provide extra reinforcement to your hip.
+Whether it’s walking or running, certain orthotics can be used to provide extra reinforcement.
 These range in size and thickness; smaller ones made mainly of foam are ideal for light jogging, while more complex braces will contain additional cushioning and metal and are better suited for walking.
-These larger orthotic hip braces are a good starting point after recovering, as they can restrict your range of movement when first easing back into a running routine.
-As you adjust more to your hip and are able to bear more weight and increase your range of motion, using less supportive braces is a good idea for running.
+These larger orthotic braces are a good starting point after recovering, as they can restrict your range of movement when first easing back into a running routine.
+As you adjust more you are able to bear more weight and increase your range of motion, using less supportive braces is a good idea for running.

 Safeguarding Your Home

-After a major hip injury or hip surgery, some changes may need to be made in your home.
-These simple changes will ease the stress of regular household activities on your hip, preventing any potential repeat injuries.
+After a major hip injury or surgery, some changes may need to be made in your home.
+These simple changes will ease the stress of regular household activities, preventing any potential repeat injuries.
 This is most commonly done for the elderly, but runners of all ages can benefit from some of these minor changes in their home lifestyle.

 - Bathroom: In order to prevent excessive bending when performing bathroom activities, there are some simple changes that can be made.
 An adjustable shower head will allow you to target key areas of the body without overextending, an elevated toilet seat will put less stress on the legs and hips, and rails can be attached to the walls allowing for an easier time getting up from the toilet.